LiaIvanick/GLEON_ZIG/data/README.md

 # Data

+This folder contains the  [originial](https://github.com/sfigary/GLEON_ZIG/tree/main/data/inputs) and  [cleaned](https://github.com/sfigary/GLEON_ZIG/tree/main/data/derived) data.
+Data team member's scripts should write the derived data directly to the derived folder.
+See the scripts [README](scripts/README.md) for more information on naming conventions and how to clean the data.

-## Inputs folder
+## Folder: Inputs

-*MM/SF: Include raw data here?
-Or not?*
+This folder includes all of the original data that was submitted by the data providers. **Please do not edit anything in this folder.**

-## Derived folder
+## Folder: Derived

 This folder includes all of the output from data cleaning scripts.
-Every member of the data team has a subfolder that their data cleaning script should write to.
+Each member of the data team has a subfolder that their data cleaning script should write to.

-*MM/SF: One output file/person or /dataset?
-Metadata instructions?*

-## Naming conventions

-*fill in*

-## Derived/example folder

-This folder includes the output from the example cleaning script `00_example_data_cleaning.R`
+*Include notes on data here?*